touredri/faani/README.md

 # faani

-An application to connect tailor and customer, it promite traditionnal suit.
+An application to connect tailor and customer, it promote traditional suit.
 We can book inside and follow best tailor

 ## Getting Started